Fethi-Bencherki/Fethi-Bencherki.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am a PhD student at the Department of Automatic Control at Lund University and in the WASP (Wallenberg AI, autonomous systems and software program) graduate school.
-My main supervisor is [Pontus Giselsson](https://www.control.lth.se/personnel/personnel/pontus-giselsson/), and my co-supervisor is [Sebastian Banert](https://github.com/sbanert).
-I joined the department in July 2020.
+My main supervisor is [Anders Rantzer](https://www.control.lth.se/personnel/personnel/anders-rantzer/).
+I joined the department in September 2021.
+I have received an MSc in Control Theory (2021) from Eskisehir technical University

-I have received an MSc in engineering physics (2020), an MSc in finance (2020), and a BSc in mathematics (2015), all from Lund University.
-I have also spent time as a student research visitor at UC Berkeley (2017) and ETH Zürich (2018).

-My research interests are continuous optimization and its applications, e.g., machine learning, control, and finance.
-I currently focus on the design and performance analysis of first-order algorithms for convex optimization and monotone inclusion problems.
+I am within the NEST project and my research interest revolves around developing scalable control approaches for large scale networks.
+I am also interested in learning-based control and the identification of switched systems.

 ## News